Amazing Elisa

 Amazing Elisa (Asombrosa Elisa) is a 2022 Spanish thriller drama film written and directed by Sadrac González-Perellón which stars Jana San Antonio as the title character alongside Silvia Abascal, Asier Etxeandia, and Iván Massagué.

 Plot

 The plot follows Elisa, a 12-year-old girl coping with the trauma pertaining the death of her mother in a car accident.
 She tries to convince her sullen father Esteban that she has superpowers so she can exert revenge on those responsible for the tragedy.
-It also tracks the plight of the dysfunctional couple formed by Héctor and Úrsula, the former being a painter, and the latter a sexually-active woman adapting to a wheelchair-bound life in the wake of the aforementioned accident.
+It also tracks the plight of the dysfunctional couple formed by Héctor and Úrsula, the former being a painter, and the latter a sexually-active woman adapting to her disability in the wake of the aforementioned accident.
 In addition, with the comic Elisa is obsessed with (Amazing Beatriz) as a connecting node, there is another parallel story plot featuring a costumed girl, who may or may not be the Beatriz from the comics.